 The State Government is prioritising the High Tech Sector as a key enabling sector for improving South Australia's economic productivity.
 This sector focuses on the development and use of key enabling technologies such as 3D printing, automation and robotics, advanced computing and big data, remote sensors and the Internet of Things, and machine learning to strengthen existing sources of industrial growth.
-The Edwardstown precinct is an ideal location for the City of Marion to develop and showcase these technologies being applied to existing manufacturing processes.
-Its proximity to South Australia's main transport corridor and the Tonsley Innovation Precinct accentuates the potential of this precinct.
+The Edwardstown Precinct is an ideal location for the City of Marion to develop and showcase these technologies being applied to existing manufacturing processes, due to the concentration of manufacturing businesses within the Employment Precinct, its proximity to South Australia's main transport corridor and the Tonsley Innovation Precinct.
+Opportunities exist for businesses to develop and trial new technologies in partnership with industry and educational institutions, utilising laboratories at the Tonsley Innovation Precinct and potentially accessing Government funding.